Adversarial Attacks Leverage Interference Between Features in Superposition: Synthetic argmax task

-\Cref{fig:toy-models:adversarial-attack} demonstrates how adversarial attacks exploit the interference between latent features in superposition.
+\Cref{fig:adversarial-attack} demonstrates how adversarial attacks exploit the interference between latent features in superposition.
 Here we provide further visual examples (\cref{fig:app:all-adversarial-attacks}) to reinforce intuition.
-Specifically, we supplement the main text by showcasing: \begin{itemize} [noitemsep,topsep=0em,leftmargin=*] \item \Cref{fig:app:adversarial-attack-eg1} shows an additional instance of the setup in \cref{sec:toy:do-attacks-exploit-interference} ($m=2$, $k=7$) with an $\ell_2$-norm \ac{pgd} attack, demonstrating the IPP and latent space manipulations that lead to misclassification. \item \Cref{fig:app:adversarial-attack-eg2} shows a similar setup ($m=2$, $k=7$) using an $\ell_{\infty}$-norm \ac{pgd} attack on a less sparse input. \item \Cref{fig:app:adversarial-attack-eg3} shows an example with increased bottleneck dimensionality ($m=3$, $k=7$) and accompanying $\ell_2$-norm \ac{pgd} attack.
-The feature vector similarity matrix used to calculate geometric similarity is also shown. \end{itemize}
+Specifically, we supplement the main text by showcasing: \begin{itemize} [noitemsep,topsep=0em,leftmargin=*] \item \Cref{fig:app:adversarial-attack-eg1} shows an additional instance of the setup in \cref{sec:toy:do-attacks-exploit-interference} ($m=2$, $k=7$) with an $\ell_2$-norm PGD attack, demonstrating the IPP and latent space manipulations that lead to misclassification. \item \Cref{fig:app:adversarial-attack-eg2} shows a similar setup ($m=2$, $k=7$) using an $\ell_{\infty}$-norm PGD attack on a less sparse input. \end{itemize}